amaro-dev/sonic/docs/CONCEPTS.md

     - `selectDistinct` extension on `StateFlow`/`Flow` to subscribe to derived values (commonly used in Compose).

 10. **Result Suite**
-    - `ResultInfo`, `ResultBuilder`, `ResultClearingAgent`, and `IStatusContainer` provide a consistent pattern for success/error handling.
+    - `Status`, `ResultClearingAgent`, and `IStatusContainer` provide a consistent pattern for running/success/error handling.

 ## Data Flow